-Adding OPTIONAL_PROVIDE_UNDO activates the 'undo' command, which can be used on interpreter that support undo.
+Defining OPTIONAL_PROVIDE_UNDO activates the 'undo' command, which can be used on interpreters that support undo.
+This will also make the library mention undo as an option if the player dies/loses.
+If DEATH_MENTION_UNDO is defined, the option to use undo is always mentioned when the game ends, even if the player has won.
 Note that undo is not supported in z3 games.